alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/1_decoupling_from_infrastructure/7 Time and randomness.md

 }
 ```

-“jumpy” code - where we go from application
-service to abstraction, to concrete class, to abstraction, to concrete class.
+“jumpy” code - where we go from application service to abstraction, to concrete class, to abstraction, to concrete
+class.

 ### 7.6 Integration tests again

 Tests for infrastructure code are called integration tests.
-But what if your team has a rule that every
-class should have a test?
-Then get rid of this rule (no joke).